-I truly believe that most students don’t need a behavior plan!
-95% of students will have great behavior if you set up expectations early on and praise them when they get it right.
+I truly believe that most students don’t need a behavior plan.
+95% of students will behave well if you set expectations early and praise them when they get it right.
 So what about that other 5%?
-Those one or two students that don’t have the same level of self-control?
+Those one or two students who don’t have the same level of self-control?
 Could an individual behavior plan be right for them?

 Regardless of where you teach, you will always have a couple of students who struggle to follow the rules.
 Being realistic and having individual behavior plans ready will make your life (and your student’s life) much easier!